neusprech/dokuwiki-as-cms/README.md

 dokuwiki-as-cms
 ===============

-Configuration for using Dokuwiki as WebCMS
+Configuration for using Dokuwiki as WebCMS.